Characters of the Marvel Cinematic Universe: A–L: Aldrich Killian / Mandarin

+John King

+John King (portrayed by Manny Montana) is a knife-wielding member of a Chicago street crew led by his cousin, Parker Robbins / The Hood.

+As of 2025, the character has appeared in one project: the Disney+ series Ironheart.

 Kingo

 Kingo (portrayed by Kumail Nanjiani) is an Eternal who can project cosmic energy projectiles from his hands.
 Enamored with fame, Kingo becomes a popular Bollywood film actor and director to blend in on Earth.
 He also has a production company in Mumbai.